PagerDuty/security-training/docs/for_engineers/index.md

 <input type="checkbox" id="175" /><label for="175">![175](../slides/for_engineers/for_engineers.175.jpeg)</label>
 _175. Protecting session data._

 We also need to protect the actual session data we're storing.
 As I mentioned earlier, we want to be sure we're storing it all server-side.
-We want to make sure that we have an expiration data in our session data itself, we shouldn't be relying on a user's cookie to expire to end the session, we need to make sure we proactively expire it on our side.
+We want to make sure that we have an expiration date in our session data itself, we shouldn't be relying on a user's cookie to expire to end the session, we need to make sure we proactively expire it on our side.
 Remember that a cookie is user supplied data, they can change the expiration date if they want.

 Finally, when a user logs out, we want to completely destroy their session on the server side, so there's no chance of it accidentally keeping a user (or attacker) logged in.